Skip to main content

 • Host language — the ground language in a .quilt file.
 Requires both a Language and a MetaLanguage implementation.
 Example: Rust, Python.

 • Target language — only appears inside lang↖…↗ quotes.
 Requires only a Language.
-Example: HTML, WGSL.
+Example: HTML, WGSL, SQL.

 2. Grammar